 Fear-Free Vet Visits for Dogs

 For many pets, car trips seem to end poorly (in the pet's opinion).
 If you take your dog for car rides to things they enjoy like a hike or a park, or even just a ride around the block, you can retrain them to tolerate trips more readily.
-Follow the car trip with lots of praise and rewards to ensure the experience was somewhat positive.
+Follow the car trip with lots of praise and rewards to ensure the experience is somewhat positive.

 Synthetic pheromones mimic scents animals create to calm themselves and others, they're available for both dogs and cats, and in many cases they can help calm an anxious pet.
 Spritz some on a towel that can ride to the vet with your dog, or try a pheromone collar.